mikesparr/typescript-postgres-auth-example/README.md

  * As a `sysadmin`, I want the app to log all events, so that I can optionally add alerts if acceptable thresholds are exceeded
  * As a `sysadmin`, I want to be able to deny protected access to any user or individual token, so I can prevent unauthorized access
  * As a `sysadmin`, I want to be able to disable client features that may have issues, so I can maintain app stability

+### Product Owner
+ * As a `product owner`, I want an API that supports various authorization levels, so we can support future revenue and feature models
+ * As a `product owner`, I want all features of the app automatically tested using TDD, so we can keep customers happy with stability
+ * As a `product owner`, I want to allow external authentication providers (IdP), so we can offload effort or meet compliance guidelines
+ * As a `product owner`, I want to test new features on a subset of users or geographies, so we can measure impact, refine, or revert as needed
+ * As a `product owner`, I want to be able to track usage of toggle/flag features, so we can fine-tune before global deployment (or omit)

+### Architect
+ * As an `architect`, I want to centralize events/activity stream, so that I can easily add stream pipeline, queue, or bus to implment CQRS-ES
+ * As an `architect`, I want the app to be 'stateless' with remote DB, so that I can easily scale to meet growth requirements
+ * As an `architect`, I want the app to be layered, so it's extensible with minimal duplicate code and able to change providers
+ * As an `architect`, I want to app to be able to run in containers, so it is isolated and can easily scale to meet growth requirements
+ * As an `architect`, I want to be able to change password hash solutions, so we can stay current as security standards evolve
+ * As an `architect`, I want to be able to plug in security middleware, so we can stay current as security standards evolve

 ### Developer
  * As a `developer`, I want to be able to toggle/flag new functionality, so we can safely build/deploy and test out new features